electron/governance/wg-upgrades/guide_to_upgrades.md

 $ git checkout roller/chromium/main
 ```

-3. Update and apply Electron's patches to the new version of Chromium.
+3. Begin applying Electron's patches to the new version of Chromium.

 ```console
 # The -3 argument runs patch application with three-way merge